Originally published February 1, 2018.

 Another alternate universe transplant, Jimmy Hudson is the son of Wolverine from the Ultimate Universe.
 Raised by James and Heather Hudson (better known as two of the members of Alpha Flight in the mainstream Marvel Universe), Jimmy nonetheless has powers akin to those of his father - including claws that he also has the power to coat in organic metal, not unlike Colossus’ skin.

-Since arriving in the mainstream Marvel Universe following 2015’s Secret Wars (the same crossover that brought in Old Man Logan and destroyed the Ultimate Universe), Jimmy’s been palling around with the original X-Men in X-Men Blue - a relationship he’ll continue, alongside another of Wolverine’s kids…
+After arriving in the mainstream Marvel Universe following 2015’s Secret Wars (the same crossover that brought in Old Man Logan and destroyed the Ultimate Universe), Jimmy’s spent some time palling around with the original X-Men in X-Men Blue.
+Jimmy hasn't been seen since that title ended, however.

 Though he has other children operating in the mainstream Marvel Universe, Daken is unique among the current Wolverines in that he is the son of the original Wolverine from the core Marvel Universe.
 Like most of Wolverine’s genetic duplicates and children, he’s inherited his father’s healing powers, heightened senses, and claws.

 Though he’s primarily operated a villain, Daken has also operated as a kind of anti-hero as the Wolverine of Norman Osborn’s Dark Avengers leading up to 2010’s Siege.
 Discovering he was terminally ill, Daken set about a plan to kill the X-Men and then himself as a kind of twisted revenge on his father.
-Though his body was seemingly incinerated as a result of his plot, Daken has since returned – and been a bit more heroic – even apparently joining X-Men Blue alongside Jimmy Hudson – the son of the Ultimate Wolverine, who was raised in a different reality.
+Though his body was seemingly incinerated as a result of his plot, Daken has since returned – and been a bit more heroic – briefly joining the cast of X-Men Blue before that series ended.

 The original X-Babies, created by the villainous Mojo in his alternate world where TV ratings equal power, were infantilized versions of the X-Men who possess similar powers but have the mentality - or at least experience - of young children.
 Another batch of X-Babies, which our current lil' Logan hails from, were later created by one of Mojo's rivals.